jvineis/EEMB1105-FISH-COI/README.md

     revseq -sequence sequence1F-trimmed.fa -outseq sequence1F-trimmed-rev.fa

 ## 11. Merge the forward and reverse sequences.
+This command requires the ouput from the previous sept as input.
 This command will be run using sbatch

     merger -asequence sequence1F-trimmed-rev.fa -bsequence sequence1R-trimmed.fa -outfile sequence1-merged.aln -outseq sequence1-merged.fa